Croatian Navy: Modern Croatian Navy

-In 1991, after the federal Yugoslav armed forces sided with Serbian leadership under Milošević and decided to fight against democratically elected Croatian government which proclaimed Croatia's independence, ethnically Croat naval officers and rank-and-file led by admiral Sveto Letica started forming a new Croatian Navy.
+In 1991, after the federal Yugoslav armed forces sided with Serbian leadership under Milošević and decided to fight against the democratically elected Croatian government which proclaimed Croatia's independence, ethnically Croat naval officers and rank-and-file led by admiral Sveto Letica started forming a new Croatian Navy.
 Using coastal artillery batteries they forced Yugoslav ships to retreat from Croatian territorial waters while in commando actions Croatian forces and shipyard personnel seized naval equipment and 35 vessels.
 At least three Yugoslav patrol boats were disabled in action and two minesweepers sunk.
-The Croatian Navy played an important role during the Croatian War of Independence (1991-1995), especially after acquiring strategically important RBS-15B missiles.
+The Croatian Navy played an important role during the Croatian War of Independence (1991–1995), especially after acquiring strategically important RBS-15B missiles.

 After the war

-In 2004 Croatia joined NATO and the Navy was restructured in the process.
+In 2009 Croatia joined NATO and the Navy was restructured in the process.
 In addition to that, in 2007 it was reorganized by dividing the personnel and vessels with newly founded Coast Guard, which remained a part of the Navy.
 Two former Helsinki class missile boats, FNS Oulu and FNS Kotka, were acquired from Finland.
-They were renamed Vukovar and Dubrovnik respectively (both cities were almost completely destroyed by Serbian and Montenegro shelling during the Croatian war of independence), and entered service in December, 2008.
+They were renamed Vukovar and Dubrovnik respectively (both cities were targets of Serbian aggression during the Croatian war of independence), and entered service in December, 2008.
 They were acquired along with a considerable amount of spare parts (most notably three MTU engines - to be installed on Kralj class vessels) due to a severe shortage of vessels at present.
 The price of these ships was €9 million and is considered rather symbolic, mostly because it was a part of the offset deal for the previous Croatian acquisition of Patria AMV armoured vehicles.
 The ships reached their full operational capability in June, 2009.
 The 2015 Strategic Defence Review envisages an overhaul and upgrade suitable for 'interception duties' to be completed in 2020.
 A revised out-of-service date is not known.

 The Končar class missile boat Šibenik has been overhauled with new turbine engines and radars and is due to remain in service until 2018-2020.
 The Kralj class vessels were planned to be extensively modernized at a price of €20 million, but as a result of the recent acquisition of Helsinki class boats RTOP-11 has completed a basic overhaul and engine upgrade worth around €5 million.
 RTOP-12 will also be upgraded to this standard.

 The RBS-15 missile system was due to be scrapped but this decision was reversed in 2014 and an upgrade to 20 units will be completed by 2018.
 Successful live firing of the upgraded missiles was conducted from a mobile launcher and from RTOP-12 during 2015 (the first missile firing exercise by the Croatian Navy since 1994) and again from RTOP-42 during 2016.